easebuzz/paywitheasebuzz-ios-lib/README.md

 paywitheasebuzz-ios-lib

 # Basic steps to integrate PaywithEaseBuzz payment kit for iOS.
-1.Copy easebuzz.framework in your application.
+1.Copy easebuzz.xcframework in your application.

 2.Initiate payment request from your application. - On click of pay button of your app you need to start initiatePaymentAction and require to pass the necessary parameters to PayWithEasebuzz Class.